-Nicole Gatto is an associate professor and director of the Doctorate in Public Health (DrPH) Program at the School of Community and Global Health at Claremont Graduate University and a member of the Faculty of Graduate Studies at Loma Linda.
+Nicole Gatto is an associate professor and director of the PhD in Health Promotion Sciences Program at the School of Community and Global Health at Claremont Graduate University and a member of the Faculty of Graduate Studies at Loma Linda.
 Previously she served as an associate professor in the Department of Epidemiology, Biostatistics and Population Medicine in the School of Public Health at Loma Linda University.

 Gatto’s research has focused on environmental, occupational, and genetic risk factors for cardiovascular and neurological diseases, specifically Parkinson’s disease and dementias/cognitive dysfunction.
 In 2009, she co-founded the Milagro Allegro Community Garden, a vibrant and thriving community space that integrates urban farming, art, and education in Northeast Los Angeles.
 In 2010, inspired by Michelle Obama’s “Let’s Move” campaign and working with colleagues, Gatto developed LA Sprouts, a nutrition and gardening intervention aimed at reducing the risk of childhood obesity.
 Her other research interests have included cancer, aging, kidney disease, and diabetes.